 Replacing a single tooth requires one surgically-placed implant and one porcelain crown that goes on top.
-The restoration is placed once the tissue surrounding the implant has fully healed and an abutment is added, which connects the crown and implant together.
+The restoration is placed once the tissue surrounding the implant has fully healed and an abutment is added, which connects the crown and implant.

 Those missing consecutive teeth can use a dental bridge designed to connect to dental implants.
 Instead of filing down healthy teeth to make room for a bridge, implant-retained bridges are attached to two dental implants on either side of the gap.
 This option is ideal for replacing three or four teeth at a time.

 Dental implants have no exact price because it’s determined on a case-by-case basis.
 The price is largely based on your unique treatment plan, which involves many steps in order to complete.
-While the upfront cost of implants is generally higher than other options, it’s still labeled as the most cost-effective solution because of their durability and function.
-Consider it a long-term investment for your oral health and quality of life!
+While the upfront cost of implants is generally higher than other options, they are widely considered the most cost-effective solution because of their durability and function.

 Not all patients are able to receive dental implants right away; some preliminary treatment might be necessary.
 For example, Dr. Sutter might determine that you require tooth extractions, a bone graft, or gum disease treatment.
 Each of these treatments incurs its own fee.
 Once your mouth is ready to support dental implants, you’ll undergo your placement surgery, the price of which will depend on how many implants are being placed, the type of sedation used, and other factors.